Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Test Results

-All tests results presented in this section are performed for arrays $X$ in \textit{single} and \textit{double} precision.
-For simplicity of implementation, the indices used in algorithm \ref{alg:direct}, \ref{alg:direct-2} and \ref{alg:directcache} are always 32-bits \textit{unsigned integers}, regardless of the size of array $K$.
-Elements of the array $K$ are always 32-bits \textit{unsigned integers}, regardless of the size of the array $X$.
+All tests results presented in this section are performed for arrays $X$ in both \textit{single} and \textit{double} precision.
+The index $I$ is always represented with 32-bits \textit{unsigned integers}.
+Specific to algorithms of the \textit{Direct} family discussed in section \ref{sec:directmethod}, for simplicity of implementation, the indices generated by function \eqref{eq:function} and the elements of the array \eqref{eq:indexdef} are always 32-bits \textit{unsigned integers}, regardless of the size of the arrays $K$ and $X$, which might allow the use of a smaller data type.